katholt/srst2/README.md

   --log FILE            log progress in FILENAME, defaults to stdout

-  --verbose             Switch on verbose reporting
+  --save_scores         Switch ON verbose reporting of all scores

   --use_existing_pileup
                         Use existing pileups if available, otherwise they will